Linths/hueco-predicto/README.md

   See DE-CTW's magic of pattern recognition.
 Run `playground.sh` or `test.sh` in [`vomm/src`](vomm/src) for quick and simple examples.
 You can easily adjust the examples.

 ## Tweak it
 For your ease of navigation, every filename in this doc is a clickable link.
+:point_right: While you're tweaking anyway, feel free to expand my work!
+I have some ideas for you in the paper's Future Work.

 - **Change grade classes**
     Edit [`grades.rb`](grades.rb).
 It already contains alternative grade class distributions.